Who do we serve?

 - Commitment to ongoing skills development

-Patron privacy is paramount as transcripts are stored on servers located in the US.
-We cannot ask for any personally identifiable information from the patron, including email address, name, phone number, student number, etc.
+On AskAway, we cannot ask for any personally identifiable information from the patron, including email address, name, phone number, student number, etc.

 You are free to share your contact information with the patron in order to provide the best reference service possible.